wix-incubator/angular-inline-svg/README.md

 * Install local dev dependencies: npm install && bower install in repository directory

 ## Development commands:
-* gulp - to jshint, build and test
+* npm run build - to clean, jshint, build and test
-* gulp build - to jshint and build
-* gulp test - for one-time test with karma (also build and jshint)
-* gulp serve - to watch src files to jshint, build and test when changed
+* npm run serve - to watch src files to jshint, build and test when changed

 When issuing a pull request, please exclude changes from the "dist" folder to avoid merge conflicts.